|Event:||UFC 29: Defense of the Belts|

 |Venue:||Differ Ariake Arena|

 UFC 29 is officially in the books.
 ‘Defense of the Belts’-led card took place at the Differ Ariake Arena in Tokyo, Japan, 22 years ago.
-The seven-fight-event featured some excellent fights and a few of nice finishes, punctuated by Tito Ortiz’s Submission (Neck Crank) victory over Yuki Kondo.
+The seven-fight-event featured some great fights and a handful of nice finishes, punctuated by Tito Ortiz’s Submission (Neck Crank) victory over Yuki Kondo.
 In the co-main event, Pat Miletich defeated Kenichi Yamamoto in round 2 by Submission (Guillotine Choke).

 UFC 29 bonus awards

 Traditionally, UFC has handed out bonuses for Fight of the Night, Submission of the Night, and Knockout of the Night.
 The bonuses ranged from $20,000 up to $120,000.
 In 2014, the promotion has announced the Performance of the Night bonuses will replace the existing Knockout and Submission of the Night awards.
 The bonuses will be $50,000 each.
 There are two types of awards:

 - Fight of the Night is awarded to both fighters in the most exciting fight of the night.